Authentication

 For tenants on dedicated clusters, include the

-header when instructed (mandatory for Create Organization).
+x-mongo-cluster-nameheader when instructed (mandatory for Create Organization).

 A service account makes API Keys for using other services.
-When your organization is set up in Amigo, an Admin
+When your organization is set up in Amigo, an Admin user is created for adding more users.

-role, confirm that you can see the tag in the top right corner of the admin dashboard.
+To confirm you're logged in as the Admin role, confirm that you can see the tag in the top right corner of the admin dashboard.

 Generating API Keys